brohrer/dsmq/README.md

 - A client will get the oldest message available on a requested topic.
 Queues are first-in-first-out.

+- Messages older than 600 seconds will be deleted from the queue.

 - Put and get operations are fairly quick--less than 100 $`\mu`$s of processing
 time plus any network latency--so it can comfortably handle requests at rates of hundreds of times per second.
 But if you have several clients reading and writing